vaharoni/trusted-sandbox/README.md

 executes.

 In addition, you can send any class to execute within a Docker container.
 All you need is to have the class respond to `initialize` and `run`.
-Trusted Sandbox serializes the arguments sent to `initialize`, loads the container, instantiates an object, and calls `run`:
+Trusted Sandbox loads the container, copies the class file to the container, serializes the arguments sent to `initialize`, instantiates an object, calls `run`, and serializes its return value back to the host.

 ```ruby
 # lib/my_function.rb